spraakbanken/sparv-pipeline/docs/user-manual/corpus-configuration.md

 running this command in a folder where a corpus config file exists already, Sparv will read the config file and set the wizard default values according to the existing configuration.

-The wizard is an auxiliary tool to get you started with your corpus config file and it does not cover all of Sparv's advanced functionality.
+The wizard is an auxiliary tool to get you started with your corpus config file, and it does not cover all of Sparv's advanced functionality.
 However, a config file that was created with the wizard can of course be edited manually afterwards, e.g. for adding more advanced configuration details such as [custom annotations](#custom-annotations) or [headers](#headers).